mouseless-eth/Listing-Sniping-Bot/README.md

 #### Background Info
 $MILK is the native currency of the [Cool Cats](https://www.coolcatsnft.com/) NFT project. the token was set to launch on the **Polygon** Network on **QuickSwap** through a **Weth/Milk token pair**.

-Because all of the launch details of MILK were made public before hand, it would have been very easy for an individual to set up a bot to snipe it as soon as it went live.

 #### Breakdown Of Testing Procedure
-1. use the ganache-cli tool to create a local blockchain by forking the polygon mainnet
+1. Use the ganache-cli tool to create a local blockchain by forking the polygon mainnet
-2. set up the `.env` file with all the appropriate variables for the bot to run on the new local blockchain
+2. Set up the `.env` file with all the appropriate variables for the bot to run on the new local blockchain
-3. run the sniping bot
+3. Run the sniping bot
-4. create a dummy erc20 token with the name/symbol MILK
+4. Create a dummy erc20 token with the name/symbol MILK
-4. create a new token pair on quickswap for WETH/MILK
+4. Create a new token pair on quickswap for WETH/MILK
-5. add liquidity to our WETH/MILK token pair
+5. Add liquidity to our WETH/MILK token pair
-6. if the bot works it should detect the pair added as well as the liquidty and should send a transaction to snipe $MILK
+6. If the bot works it should detect the pair added as well as the liquidty and should send a transaction to snipe $MILK

 ### Setting up ganache
 ganache is a